Several with grave injuries after NYC fire that killed 19

 “I just ran down the steps as much as I could but people was falling all over me, screaming,” Clayton recounted from a hospital where she was treated for smoke inhalation.

-In the commotion, her dog slipped from her grasp and was later found dead in the stairwell.
+In the commotion, her dog slipped from her grasp.
+Mocha was later found dead in the stairwell.

-Jose Henriquez, an immigrant from the Dominican Republic who lives on the 10th floor, said the building’s fire alarms would frequently go off, but would turn out to be false.
+Hassane Badr told The New York Times that two of his siblings, both children, were killed and that a 25-year-old cousin remained unaccounted for.
+Badr, 28, waited at Jacobi Medical Center for news about his 12-year-old brother, who was suffering from serious smoke inhalation.
+A 5-year-old sister was at another hospital.

-“It seems like today, they went off but the people didn’t pay attention,” Henriquez said in Spanish.
+“I’m thinking like I’m dreaming, this is not true.
+You hear people crying, my goodness,” Badr told the newspaper.
+“To be honest, I’m not believing it right now.”

 “All we could do was wait,” he said.